51itclub/ovpn_win_plaintext_auth/README.md

 OpenVPN plain text authentication add-on for Windows that allows OpenVPN road-warrior configuration authenticate user using a plain text file to store username and password.

 ##What does this add-on provide?
-- Ability to authenticate using plain text under Windows environment (good for setup quick VPN config on Windows server , specially on AWS EC2 instance)
+- Ability to authenticate using plain text under Windows environment (good for setup quick VPN config on Windows server, specially on AWS EC2 instance)
 - logging on the log directory under OpenVPN installation directory that captures success and failure login attempts

 Test environment: